Nomination guidelines for the Gordon Myers Amateur Achievement Award

 The newly named Gordon Myers Amateur Achievement Award of the ASP, given yearly since 1979, is designed to recognize significant contributions to astronomy or amateur astronomy by those not employed in the field of astronomy in a professional capacity.
-The Gordon Myers Amateur Achievement Award, beginning in 2018, will be awarded biennially.

 All nominations are reviewed by the Awards Committee appointed by the Board of Directors of the Astronomical Society of the Pacific.
 The Awards Committee recommends a recipient of the Award to the Board of Directors, which then makes the final selection.
 The Award recipient will be notified in the summer of the award year.
 If, in the opinion of the Awards Committee, none of the nominees is sufficiently outstanding, or if there are an insufficient number of nominations, the Award will not be given for the year in question.